Attention#

 plot_attention_provenance(well1,well2,all_weights,Q2,depth_index,window=3) # plot specific query and associated attention weights

-From inspection of the attention weights, it is clear that the model is not simply matching values, but retrieving analogs based on local geological structure.
-Higher weights are consistently assigned to key windows that exhibit,
+From inspection of the attention weights, it is clear that the model is not simply matching porosity values, but retrieving geological analogs based on local pattern similarity.
+Higher attention weights are consistently assigned to key windows that exhibit,

 • similar porosity magnitudes

-• similar multi-point patterns (shape and local trend across the window)
+• similar local patterns (shape and trend across the window)

-In other words, attention is responding to pattern alignment over a spatial context, rather than pointwise similarity alone, with both level and local variability contributing to the retrieval behavior.
+In other words, attention responds to pattern alignment over a spatial context rather than pointwise similarity alone.
+Both the porosity level and the local geological structure contribute to the retrieval behavior.

-Next, we examine how the uncertainty or concentration of the attention mechanism changes along the full Well 2 prediction interval.
+Next, we examine how the concentration of the attention mechanism varies along the full Well 2 prediction interval.
 We display,

-• attention entropy at each prediction location, providing a measure of how distributed or focused the attention weights are across the Well 1 memory bank.
+• attention entropy at each prediction location (right), providing a measure of how distributed or concentrated the attention weights are across the reference (memory) well

-Low entropy indicates that the model concentrates attention on a small number of highly similar geological analogs, while higher entropy suggests that multiple candidate patterns contribute to the prediction, reflecting greater ambiguity in geological similarity.
+Attention entropy summarizes the uncertainty associated with analog retrieval.
+Low entropy indicates that attention is concentrated on a small number of highly similar geological analogs, while higher entropy indicates that attention is distributed across many candidate analogs.

 plot_entropy_log(well2,all_weights) # plot the attention weight entropy over all predictions